oleaamot/nikita-noark5-core/README.md

  	Application is running with following profile(s): [demo]

 *Please note that you have to populate the core with some data.
 In the directory nikita-noark5-core/core-webapp/src/main/resources/curl you will find a script that runs a series of curl commands that will populate the database with some data.
-On linux all you have to is ./run_curl.sh from the nikita-noark5-core/core-webapp/src/main/resources/curl directory.*
+On linux all you have to is ./run_curl.sh from the nikita-noark5-core/core-webapp/src/main/resources/curl directory.
+If you want to use this script you have to make sure you have jq installed. jq is a JSON command line processor and can be found at (https://github.com/stedolan/jq)*

 In accordance with the Noark 5v4 interface standard, the core advertises its services.
 The can be accessed by: